-Also, many of the ingredients found in hairspray contain Carbonyl compounds that are dangerous to plants.
-When these chemicals reach the surface of plant leaves they cause leaf burn by removing water from the leaves, which in turn causes brown spots to form on them.
+Also, many ingredients found in hairspray contain Carbonyl compounds that are dangerous to plants.
+When these chemicals reach the surface of plant leaves they cause leaf burn by removing water from the leaves, which causes brown spots to form on them.

 Furthermore, when animals breathe in these harmful particles it can affect their central nervous system causing respiratory damage.

 They directly affect plants by being a physical barrier to growth.
-This is caused by a very thin film that forms over the surface of the plant, which prevents water from entering the stem.
+This is caused by a very thin film that forms over the plant’s surface, which prevents water from entering the stem.
 When this occurs it causes problems with photosynthesis, which greatly slows down the rate at which food is produced.

 See Related: Best States for Sustainable Living